 - In Deadly Rooms of Death, the plot determines which monsters show up in which areas, and there's a lot of background information relating to the creation of the monsters that explains their gameplay behaviour and weaknesses.
 This also applies to some of Beethro's abilities, for example the temporal resonator he acquires in The Second Sky.

 RPG — Eastern

 - In Tales of Vesperia, character AI also prioritizes healing based on personality and character relationships.
 Flynn will spam healing on Yuri.
 And the Death Seeker Lovable Sex Maniac Raven prefers to heal women over a dog over men over himself.
 The game also gives a explanation for the world's Ghibli Hills and all their Random Encounters: all the towns in the world are shielded underneath giant energy shields that keep monsters out, and only highly trained professionals (like the party members) are allowed outside.

-- In Tales of Symphonia, Kratos loves to spam healing and support spells on Lloyd the most—and this isn't an issue of him being the tank; even if Colette is in melee range, he'll use it on Lloyd first.
-Because it's actually an act of a father-looking out for his son.
-Another example (though only tangentially related to gameplay) would be when Colette loses her voice for plot reasons, she stops Calling Her Attacks in battle and the victory quotes for her aren't shown.
+- Kratos loves to spam healing and support spells on Lloyd the most—and this isn't an issue of him being the tank; even if Colette is in melee range, he'll use it on Lloyd first.
+Because it's actually an act of a father looking out for his son.
+Meanwhile (though only tangentially related to gameplay) when Colette loses her voice for plot reasons, she stops Calling Her Attacks in battle and the victory quotes for her aren't shown.